By: Kendall Jones on April 16th, 2020

-How Technology Is Reshaping the Construction Industry
+Construction Technology is Reshaping the Industry

 What do a pickup truck, a nail gun, a portable circular saw, a cement mixer truck, and a modern hydraulic excavator all have in common?
 The obvious answer is that they are all tools and equipment commonly found on construction sites today.
-Another correct answer would be that they are all pieces of technology that didn’t exist 100 years ago.
+Another correct answer would be that they are all pieces of construction technology that didn’t exist 100 years ago.

-Imagine what the jobsite would be like today without technology.
+Imagine what the jobsite would be like today without construction technology.
 Without power tools, we’d be cutting boards and drilling holes by hand.
 Without heavy equipment, laborers would be excavating sites and digging trenches with shovels and pickaxes.
 Without the elevator, buildings would only be a few stories tall.

 Today, new technologies in construction are being developed at a breakneck pace.
 What seemed like future tech 10, 20 years ago like connected equipment and tools, telematics, mobile apps, autonomous heavy equipment, drones, robots, augmented and virtual reality, and 3D printed buildings are here and being deployed and used on jobsites across the world.